hartwork/binary-gentoo/README.md

   - pushes `gentoo-tree-diff` news onto the queue
   - pops off the queue,
-    extracts the atom using e.g. `jq -r .atom`, and then let's `gentoo-package-build` do a build
+    extracts the atom using e.g. `jq -r .atom`, and then let's `gentoo-build` do a build
   - loops forever
   - sleeps every now and then